queryluke/masseffect-5e/static/data/class_features/shotgun_savvy.md

 id: shotgun_savvy
 name: Shotgun Savvy
 ---
-Brutal critical and Zero-sum can be applied to shotgun weapon attacks.
+At {{ level }} level, Brutal critical and Zero-sum can be applied to shotgun weapon attacks.